ignadv1986/NGS-From-Bench-to-Bioinformatics/05_Troubleshooting/04_pipeline_&_computational(RNA-seq).md

 If the correct GTF file was used, but the proportion of unassigned reads is still too high (>25-30%):

-- This is often due to an incorrect selection in the strandedness (`-s`) parameter, e.g., the strand specification (`s-0` for unstranded, `s-1` for forward stranded, and `s-2` for reverse stranded) does not match the library generation.
+- This is often due to an **incorrect selection in the strandedness (`-s`) parameter**, e.g., the strand specification (`s-0` for unstranded, `s-1` for forward stranded, and `s-2` for reverse stranded) does not match the library generation.
-- This can also be caused by an incorrect feature type selection (`-t`) or a mismatch with the one present on the GTF file.
+- This can also be caused by an **incorrect feature type selection (`-t`)** or a mismatch with the one present on the GTF file.
 The standard in RNA-seq analysis is `-t exon`: if the GTF contains exon information under a different name, a mismatch will happen and reads will not be assigned correctly.
-- Finally a mismatch with attribute type (`-g`).
+- Finally a **mismatch with attribute type (`-g`)**.
 The -t flag works in tandem with the -g flag; if `-t exon` is used, the `-g` flag must point to an attribute that exists within the exon lines (e.g., gene_id).

 ### Gene counts lower than expected across all samples

 If overall expression levels appear systematically reduced, this often indicates a structural issue in counting.

-- Choosing the wrong feature type (`-t`) leads to underestimation of gene expression.
+- **Choosing the wrong feature type (`-t`)** leads to underestimation of gene expression.
 While, as mentioned above, `-t exon` is the standard in most RNA-seq pipelines, different experimental aims require a specific selection.
 For example, if the goal is to detect unspliced transcripts, `-t gene` should be used instead of `-t exon`.
-- Incorrect attribute type (`-g`) selection can fragment counts across multiple identifiers, leading to gene count underestimation.
+- **Incorrect attribute type (`-g`) selection** can fragment counts across multiple identifiers, leading to gene count underestimation.

 ### Inflated library sizes or unusually high counts

 If total counts per sample are unexpectedly high, especially in paired-end data, counting may be incorrect.

-- When analysing data from paired-end sequencing, paired mode (`-p`) should be enabled, or paired reads will be treated as independent single reads, leading to double counting.
+- When analysing data from paired-end sequencing, **paired mode (`-p`)** should be enabled, or paired reads will be treated as independent single reads, leading to double counting.
-- The parameter `--countReadPairs` also needs to be enabled, to ensure that fragments from paired-end reads are counted as single units.
+- The parameter **`--countReadPairs`** also needs to be enabled, to ensure that fragments from paired-end reads are counted as single units.

 ### Loss of reads in specific regions

 If specific regions or the overall dataset show reduced counts, filtering parameters such as the following may be too strict:

-- Selecting the wrong fragment length thresholds (`-d`, `-D`) can lead to the loss of valid fragments, but also to the inflation of counts if the lower threshold is too small.
+- Selecting the **wrong fragment length thresholds (`-d`, `-D`)** can lead to the loss of valid fragments, but also to the inflation of counts if the lower threshold is too small.
-- Enabling proper pairing requirement (`-B`) can lead to the loss of valid partially mapped fragments
+- Enabling **proper pairing requirement (`-B`)** can lead to the loss of valid partially mapped fragments
-- While chimeric read exclusion (`-C`) is usually recommended, there are very specific contexts in which doing so might remove potentially biologically relevant reads.
+- While **chimeric read exclusion (`-C`)** is usually recommended, there are very specific contexts in which doing so might remove potentially biologically relevant reads.

 ### Quick diagnostic guide